norcalbiostat/AppliedStatistics_notes/docs/PCA.md

 This third definition (3) is the context in which we will be using this term.

+## When is Principal Components Analysis (PCA) used?

+* simplify the description of a set of interrelated variables.
+* transform a set of correlated variables, to a new set of uncorrelated variables
+* dimension reduction: collapse many variables into a few number of variables while maintaining the same amount of variation present in the data.
+    - Statistical modeling is all about explaining variance in an outcome based on the variance in predictors.
+    - The new variables are called principal components, and they are ordered by the amount of variance they contain.
+    - So the first few principal components, may contain the same amount of variance (information) contained in a much larger set of original variables.
+* multivariable outlier detection
+    - individual records that have high values on the principal components variables are candidates for outliers or blunders on multiple variables.
+* as a solution for multicollinearity
+    - often is it useful to obtain the first few principal components corresponding to a set of highly correlated X variables, and then conduct regression analysis on the selected components.
+* as a step towards factor analysis (next section)
+* as an exploratory technique that may be used in gaining a better understanding of the relationships between measures.

 **Not variable selection**

 Principal Components Analysis (PCA) differs from variable selection in two ways: